12 brilliant ideas from South Korea that other countries should borrow

 A dozen of robots are introduced at the airport to offer assistance for passengers.
-Incheon Airport claimed to be the first in the world putting robots into service.
+Incheon Airport claims to be the first in the world putting robots into service.

-Robots can even guide travelers to their gates or take a photo of passengers and send it to their emails.
+Robots can even guide travelers to their gates or take photos of passengers and send them to their emails.